 - 4. The Financial Aid Advisor will review a student's application when all required documents have been submitted.
 Files are reviewed in chronological order based on the date the last requested document was received.
 It typically takes 2-4 weeks from the date the student submits all required documents to complete the review process.
 If the Advisor determines that additional information is required to determine eligibility, a letter will be sent to the student.
 A student must respond as soon as possible to requests for additional information.
-If additional information is required or corrections are required, the financial aid application becomes incomplete until the information is received and corrections are processed.
+If additional information is requested or corrections are required, the financial aid application becomes incomplete until the information is received and corrections are processed.
 The file will again be reviewed in chronological order based on the date additional documentation is received. - 5.
 When the student's file is complete and accurate and the student is admitted an enrolled at the college, the FAO will send the student an award letter estimating eligibility.
-These awards are tentative since the FAO must recalculate eligibility based on census date enrollment, which is the 10th day of the Fall and Spring terms, 5th day of the Summer term, and two days for shorter terms.
+These awards are tentative since the FAO must recalculate eligibility based on census date enrollment for all sessions during enrolled semesters.